mcgrof/oscheck/README.md

 7. Updating expunge lists to detect regressions

 Vagrant or terraform can optionally be used for the first part.
-Vagrant and terraform are also used to kick off ansible later for the second part of the provisioning, to get all requirements installed, then to build and install oscheck and fstests.
+Vagrant and terraform are also used to kick off ansible basic machine configuration.
+The expectation is that you stop using these utilities, vagrant or terraform, after this step.
+After this you can use ansible for the later goals.

+You then use ansible directly to get oscheck, requirements, build and install it, along with partition setup for the systems.

-Since oscheck has its own set of expunge lists, it is then used to let you run fstests as easily as possible.
+Since oscheck has its own set of expunge lists, it is then used to let you run fstests as easily as possible against the target test guests you have just created.
 By default it should in theory never crash *iff* the distro you are testing has the respective expunge files set for the filesystem you are testing.
 This should let you run fstests against a custom kernel, for example, to ensure you don't introduce regressions for changes.

 Collecting results is next. oscheck uses xunit output files, but also processes test `*.bad` files to determine where issues are found.
 A summary of results